 Getting to taste the local cuisines is one of the greatest joys when traveling.
 But oftentimes, we get to rush when eating.

 Take a more mindful approach by paying more attention to what is on your plate and what you are eating.
-When you take every bite, try to distinguish every individual ingredient with what you are eating.
+When you take every bite, try to distinguish every individual ingredient from what you are eating.

 Breathe slowly, chew carefully, and try to become more aware.
 Savoring your meal this way allows you to notice the different textures and flavors, and you will appreciate what you are eating even more.